Drug & Alcohol Rehab in Wiltshire

 - The severity of your addiction and certain personality traits (whether you are independent, self-motivating, strong-willed or not).

 Some of these factors are of course out of your control when searching through your treatment options, so don’t be disheartened if an at-home recovery is not recommended to you – it is rare that this is ever recommended.

 If you did decide to attempt to withdraw from drugs or alcohol alone at home, you may face a fair few obstacles on your way to recovery.

-In most cases, the root causes and triggers of addiction lie within the home, and can be anything from abusive relationships and dysfunctional families, to traumatic events or peer pressure from friends.
+In most cases, the root causes and triggers of addiction lie within the home and can be anything from abusive relationships and dysfunctional families to traumatic events or peer pressure from friends.

 If you are not detached from these things when attempting to stay away from substances, you are more likely to give in to temptation when exposed to the triggers once more.

 Secondly, once you are exposed to these triggers and find yourself reaching for drink or drugs to cope with or forget about them, it is much easier to access substances if you are at home.

 With today’s technology, you can get alcohol delivered right to your door without having to lift more than your index finger, which can be highly dangerous for those trying to recover and avoid drinking.